-Although female employment has matched that of male employed, two times between 1998 and 2018, there is no obvious relationship between genders with respect to changes in employment.
-Female employment declined by 500 jobs (-0.2%) in 2018 compared to 2017.
-Male employment increased by 7,400 (3.3%) jobs during the same period.
+Although female employment is very similar that of male employment, there is no obvious relationship between genders with respect to the rise and fall in employment growth.
+Female employment increased by 1,100 jobs (3.0%) in 2019 compared to 2018.
+Male employment increased by 200 (1.5%) jobs during the same period.

 Employment in Nova Scotia increased overall by 6,900 (1.5%) in 2018.
 However, there were both gains and losses in employment.
 There were losses of 4,300 (-5.1%) part-time positions in Nova Scotia between 2017 and 2018 along with more than double the gains in full time employment (11,100 positions).
 Between 2008 and 2018, on average 81% of employment positions were full time positions which grew by 0.2% per year, on average.
 During this same time period 19% of employment positions were part time and declined in 6 out of the 10 years, producing an average annual growth rate of -0.26%.

 Part-time employment can either be voluntary or in-voluntary.
 Someone may be voluntarily employed part-time because they are in school, or have other reasons or personal preferences.
 Involuntary part-time is a result of being employed part-time due to business conditions or not being able to find work which offers full-time hours.
 A higher percentage of part-time job losses in 2018 (53%) were for voluntary part-time positions as opposed to in-voluntary part-time.
 Overall, voluntary part-time was 13.3% and in-voluntary part-time was 4.4% of all jobs in the province in 2018.